rabinderFuturescape/Member_Staff_Flutter/README.md

 # Member Staff Flutter Application

-A Flutter application for managing members and staff information efficiently.
+A Flutter application for managing members, staff information, and bookings efficiently.

 ## Overview
 This application provides functionality to manage members and staff information, including:
 - Member registration and management
 - Staff registration and management
+- Staff booking and scheduling
 - User authentication and authorization
 - Reporting and analytics